matthewcheng222/COVID19_Smart_Alarm/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/) [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](http://ansicolortags.readthedocs.io/?badge=latest) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/matthewcheng222/COVID19_Smart_Alarm/blob/main/LICENSE) [![PyPI status](https://img.shields.io/pypi/status/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)

 COVID19_Smart_Alarm is developed for Continous Assessment 3 of the ECM1400 module.
-It is an Alarm Clock with smart features, which is espically useful during the times of a global pandemic.
+It is an Alarm Clock with smart features, which is espically useful during the times of a global pandemic

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites

 The smart alarm is written in Python 3 programming language.
 In order to run the program, you will need a working Python 3 interpreter (Available [here](https://www.python.org/downloads/)).
 You will also need a text-editor or an Integrated development environment (IDE) if you wish to develop further on this project.

-*Note: Due to the format of assessment submission, a virtual environment is **not** used when developing.*
+*Note: Due to the format of assessment submission, a virtual environment is **not** used when developing*

 ### Installing